-Climate change and sustainability are increasingly affecting listed companies, regulated firms and consumers.
-Find out more about our sustainable finance strategy.
+Climate change and other environmental, social and governance (ESG) matters are increasingly central to the activities of listed companies, regulated firms and consumers.
+Find out more about our work on ESG.

 Financial services and markets have an important role to play in the transition to a more sustainable future.
 The pressure is also increasing on business to be more purposeful and responsible.

 We aim to make sure that our regulatory approach creates an environment in which market participants can manage the risks from moving to a more sustainable economy and capture opportunities to benefit consumers.